swiss-seismological-service/scdetect/README.md

 is, `scdetect` fetches waveform data by means of the RecordStream interface, but it also uses data products for template generation.

-For further information with regards to the SeisComP architecture please refer to the [SeisComP documentation](https://docs.gempa.de/seiscomp/current/base/overview.html).
+For further information with regard to the SeisComP architecture please refer to the [SeisComP documentation](https://docs.gempa.de/seiscomp/current/base/overview.html).